Skip to main content

 • “I don't think it really created enough atmosphere to be able to be classed as anything but the weakest of the horror genre.”

-• “While it's a well-made game, has fine controls and the music is good, I feel like the bright, saturated colors detract from the ominous atmosphere and the occasional typo breaks immersion.”
+• “While it's a well-made game with fine controls and good music, I feel like the bright, saturated colors detract from the ominous atmosphere and the occasional typo breaks immersion.”

 • emotional